 While it will not happen often, there may be times when you need to patch your Dojo source.
 Perhaps you discovered a bug and are waiting for the fix to be committed or released, or your application uses an older version of Dojo but you want to use features found in newer releases.

 We normally try to schedule new minor releases of Intern about once every four to six weeks, but when we are working on a major release, there will often be a larger than usual gap in the release cycle.
+In order to keep our users informed of what’s going on, we wanted to write about what we’ll be doing over the next six to twelve weeks for Intern 3, during which time there will be no new releases (except for possible critical patch releases).

 As object stores are frequently used in Dojo-based applications, developers often ask about a good way to utilize stores in their custom widgets.
 Here we present a common pattern for doing just that in a two-stage approach, starting simple.